The key features and considerations include:

 Ready to enter the housing market?

-From 1 July 2018, when you are ready to start looking for your first home, you can apply to the Australian Taxation Office who will advise you of the maximum amount of your super that can be released to you.
+When you are ready to start looking for your first home, you can apply to the Australian Taxation Office who will advise you of the maximum amount of your super that can be released to you.
 This amount will effectively be:

 - a return of voluntary contributions you have made, plus

 - any tax that will apply - if the released contributions were made on a before-tax basis, the ATO will withhold tax equivalent to your marginal tax rate less a 30% offset (or a flat 17% if your marginal tax rate cannot be estimated).